Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Charges**: This item has 4 charges and regains all charges when you finish a long rest.

 **Immolate**: As a bonus action you can spend two charges to activate this shield, causing it to burn for a minute.
-Whenever you end your turn, all enemies within 5 feet of you must succeed a constitution saving throw or take 1d6 fire damage, DC equals to 10 + twice your proficiency bonus, halved on a save, and applies burn.
-Creatures who are burning takes 3d6 fire damage instead.
-Creatures within 5 feet that attack you while _Immolate_ is enabled suffers the damage without making a saving throw.
+Whenever you end your turn and whenever a creature hit you with a melee attack, all enemies within 5 feet of you gain the burning condition.
+If they already have the burning condition they take damage equal to your proficiency bonus.

 **Health**: You gain maximum hit points equal to your level.